 William Creek meanders through this park, providing habitat for an abundance of wildlife.
 Set in 770 acres of rolling terrain and steep hillsides, Weinberg-King is popular in winter for its cross-country skiing and snowmobiling.

 Bring a group of friends to play a round of paintball at Fox River Games.
 Open play or "walk-on" play is recreational play for all ages (age restrictions) and skill levels.
 Play as an individual or play in groups.
 Typically we are open every weekend Saturday and Sunday and during the summer we operate on Wednesdays and Fridays too.
 Please check our website for our operating schedule and specific hours of operation.

 Explore the acres of woods and lakes, with scenic trails, shelters and views of Aurora and Chicago's skyline.

 Go on a one of a kind country adventure you'll never forget!
 Become pioneers for a day on a real 1800s farm and village.
 Miniature train rides, pony rides, petting zoo, pioneer craft demonstrations, and special events.
 In the Discovery Barn see chickens, sheep, piglets, baby goats and more.

-This deluxe water park features tube slides, a simulated river, zero-depth pools and sand activity areas.
+This deluxe water park features tube slides, the second largest lazy river in Illinois, zero-depth pools, sand activity areas and concessions.

 A 32-acre park built in cooperation with Batavia Park District, the city of Batavia and the Batavia Riverwalk Committee.
 Park your bikes by the Depot Museum and stroll the boardwalks through the wildflower garden.